 Looking for a chicken fajita dish with seasoning that is delicious, fast, easy and makes a big family-sized meal?
 Fajita dishes will come and go, but this sheet pan version is a keeper!

-When I think about making chicken fajitas, I often default and assume that I will cook them in the cast iron skillet.
+When I think about making chicken fajitas, I often default and assume that I will cook them as a stove-top meal.
 That's been our approach for years.
 But the truth is, it's not just my husband (with a big appetite) and myself eating dinner anymore.
 My almost 2-year old has a unprecedented appetite.
-As in, I get remarks from other moms about how much he eats.
-Good problem, right?
+As in, I regularly get remarks from other moms about how much he eats.
+It's a good problem, right?

 And when it comes to making family meals so that we have enough to serve for both dinner and lunch the next day, I'm not going to lie when I say our food budget has more certainly increased as of late.
 Lately, I've found myself making bigger meals and doing more batch cooking.
 Some for dinner, for lunch, and if there're still leftovers, they can be used on a salad, in a soup, a pizza or even chopped up on a quick nachos dinner down the road.
 And the beauty of something like a fajitas dish is that the filling is freezer friendly.

 Back in the day before being parents, we also used to love dining out.
 We still do, but just not as often now.
 Waiting for service is not always conducive to nap time schedules and other family activities.
 However, one of our favourite things from our more frequent dining out days were the gourmet salsa options we would have when indulging in Mexican foods.
-The other thing about salsa and spices is that as much as my son loves a bit of chilli flavouring, anything beyond that is still too hot for him at this age.
-And, sadly many of the salsas at dining establishments are not made with a toddler in mind.
+The other thing about salsa and spices is that as much as my son loves a bit of chili flavouring, anything beyond that is still too hot for him at this age.

 All that to say that finding a way to make a fast & easy family-sized fajita meal with a savoury gourmet salsa has been on my to-do list for while.
-And since Cinco de Mayo is around the corner, what better time than now?
+And what better time than now?

 Beginners Tips for Sheet Pan Dinners